 Our forests are our best ally in fighting climate change.
-Old growth temperate rainforest has the largest carbon storage capacity per hectare on earth.
-Halting logging of old growth forest will help reduce B.C.’s carbon dioxide emissions and allow salmon, bears, wolves and many other species a fighting chance to adapt to a warming world.
+Old-growth temperate rainforest has the largest carbon storage capacity per hectare on earth.
+Halting logging of endangered old-growth forest will help reduce BC’s carbon footprint and allow salmon, bears, wolves and many other species a fighting chance to adapt to a warming world.
 Learn more about forests and climate.

-We are advocating an action plan to restore the health of B.C.’s forests in particular increasing protection of rare temperate rainforest with more government and community control over corporate logging operations on public land.
+We advocate for an action plan to restore the health of BC’s forests, including increasing protection of rare temperate rainforest with more government and community control over corporate logging operations on public land.

 Great Bear Rainforest